fiveladdercon/launchpad/docs/support/cli.md

 -R
 :	**Recursively** populate the model.
 Without the `-R` switch, typed regions
 	are left childless.
-With the `-R` switch, typed regions are populated with the definitions decared in the associated file - e.g. a region with type X will populate with definitions declared in X.rf.
+With the `-R` switch, typed regions are populated with the definitions decared in the associated file -- e.g. a region with type X will populate with definitions declared in X.rf.

 -I FUELSUPPLY
-:	**Include** **`FUELSUPPLY`** as a fuel supply, which is a list of search
+:	**Include** **`FUELSUPPLY`** in the list of fuel supplies (search paths).
-    paths.
-When locating a .rf file, spacecraft looks in the following paths in sequence:
+    When locating a file, spacecraft looks in the following paths in sequence:

       1. Paths included with the `-I` switch on the command line,
       2. Paths included with the `&sc_fuel_supply` EngineAPI,